GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/onboarding-client.md

 ## <a name='Introduction'></a>Introduction

-You will execute this procedure to provision the foundationnal resources in GCP for each client.
-These resrouces are required to create application project.
+You will execute this procedure to provision the foundational resources in GCP for each client.
+These resources are required before you can create application project.

 ## <a name='Setup'></a>Setup